ChristofSeiler/sherlock/README.md

 git clone https://github.com/ChristofSeiler/sherlock.git
 ```

-Pro tip: If you dont' want to retype your password everytime, you can use a [SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+Pro tip: If you dont' want to retype your password everytime, you can use a [credential helper](https://help.github.com/articles/caching-your-github-password-in-git/#platform-linux).

 ## 3: Upload Your Data